unlock-protocol/unlock/unlock-protocol-com/blog/discount-codes.md

 subTitle: Apply promo codes and coupons to your memberships
 authorName: Julien Genestoux
 publishDate: January 10, 2023
-description: Whether you are organizing events, selling subscriptions to your content, or running a knitting club, sometimes, you want to provide discounts to your mosy loyal customers.
+description: Whether you are organizing events, selling subscriptions to your content, or running a knitting club, sometimes, you want to provide discounts to your most loyal customers.
 You can do that with your lock smart contract.
 image: /images/blog/promo-codes/coupon-code.png
 ---